 Building a Surveillance State

-These technology gets more powerful and pervasive everyday.
+This technology gets more powerful and pervasive every day.
 This article casually notes how easy it is to log every vehicle nearby a crime scene for later questioning.
-So depending on where your car may have been parked at any time in the past, you can expect the police to show up if you happen to have inadvertently been near some event that happened, which you had nothing to do with, or no knowledge of.
+So depending on where your car may have been parked at any time in the past, you can expect the police to show up if you happen to have inadvertently been near some event that happened, which you had nothing to do with or no knowledge of.

 While some people don’t find this intrusive or disturbing, many others would argue that nothing good ever happens when the police show up at your house and look around.